 - Click Get Started to begin the course.

-- Your progress in the courses will be saved and you may logout and log back in at any time to continue to complete the courses.
+- Your progress in the course will be saved and you may logout and log back in at any time to continue to complete the course.

-Among SAIC’s efforts to create a more diverse and inclusive campus, respectful of all identities, backgrounds and ideas, is a campus-wide educational program, DiversityEdu.
-DiversityEdu aims to build your skills in engaging with difference, managing assumptions and recognizing microaggressions and to help you understand your role as a member of a diverse community.
+Among SAIC’s efforts to create a more diverse and inclusive campus, respectful of all identities, backgrounds, and ideas, is a campus-wide educational program, DiversityEdu.
+DiversityEdu aims to build your skills in engaging with difference, managing assumptions, recognizing privilege, identifying microaggressions, and helping you understand your role as a member of a diverse community.
 This course includes surveys throughout that will help you navigate your own experiences with diversity and your progress through the course.
 Responses are not recorded.
-DiversityEdu takes approximately 40 minutes to complete.
+DiversityEdu takes approximately 60 minutes to complete.

 To take DiversityEdu:

-Please contact SAICOnlineCourses@saic.edu if you have any questions about these courses.
+Please contact SAICOnlineCourses@saic.edu if you have any questions about these resources.